Pre-trip Planning for Honduras

 - To leave Honduras, you must pay an exit tax of about $36 U.S. Make sure you have this amount in cash (Dollar, Lempira or combination).

-Temperatures vary greatly depending on where in the country you are.
+Temperatures vary greatly depending on where in the country you are and the time of year.
 San Jose, San Marcos de Sierra area is often cool at night.
 I usually have at least one sweater and a light jacket because nights can get in the mid 60's (an estimate).
 Santa Lucia where U. Cinn. is based and in San Pedro Sulu the temperature can often get well into the 90's.
 Light weight clothing is appropriate there.
 4-6 Tee shirts, 2-4 pair of shorts, 2-3 cotton pants or jeans, a light weight windbreaker or jacket, possibly a rain jacket (esp.
 Oct-Nov, not so much April-May), a hat if you like, underwear, socks, exercise clothes if indicated, flip flops and or Tevas, a good 1-2 pair of sneakers or walking shoes that can get very dirty.
 Women may prefer dresses/skirts to pants or shorts.

 Toilet paper is available in the area, but you might want to bring a roll for emergencies while traveling.

-Pocket knife (must be in checked baggage).
+Pocket knife (must be in checked baggage)